dergigi/dergigi.github.io/bitcoin/_posts/2018-08-17-the-magic-dust-of-cryptography.markdown

 ---

 Addendum: The [xkcd] comics used are from issue [504] and [1553].
+Wikipedia has a great article on the [Free Speech Flag].
 The 3d-printed gun above is called [The Liberator], the code of which can be bought as a book [on Amazon].

 [ipfs]: https://ipfs.io/